Facts and Figures

 Ours is among the largest clinical enterprises in cancer.
 Patients meet with multidisciplinary teams in one of 17 multidisciplinary and 10 specialty clinics, organized by cancer type.

-- 2,854 cancer patients admitted to university hospitals
+- 3,498 cancer patients discharged from university hospitals

 These numbers mean our patients benefit from having experienced, knowledgeable doctors, nurses and other clinical experts involved in diagnosing and treating every patient's case, from the most common to the rarest and most complex.